-Blood cell collection is also called leukapheresis.
-It is similar to giving blood, with the difference that only the white blood cells are collected.
+Blood cell collection (leukapheresis) is similar to giving blood, with the difference that only the white blood cells are collected.
 This also includes T cells.
 The remaining blood constituents are returned to your blood stream.
 The blood cells collected are sent to a specialised manufacturing site for manufacturing of your CAR T cells.
 Preparatory chemotherapy is administered over several days before CAR T cell infusion.
 This reduces the number of blood cells in your body which would impair the proliferation and action of your CAR T cells.
 The infusion of CAR T cells that follows is comparable to a blood transfusion.
 Serious and life-threatening side effects may be associated with CAR T cell therapy.
-For these treatment steps, a hospital stay of approx. 2-3 weeks is generally necessary.
+After infusion of the CAR T cells, daily monitoring for at least 7 days is necessary, which may also take place as an inpatient hospital stay.